yogi1967/MoneydancePythonScripts/index.md

 You don't normally need to worry about all this, but if you want to run the .py script manually (e.g. in Moneybot), then please ensure the .pyc file is placed in the same location as the .py script you are running.

+You may also find a 'StuWareSoftSystems_CommonCode.java' file along with similar named .class files.
+These are where I have bundled a java class file to deal with .print() type java methods which Jython cannot handle due to name conflicts.

 As of Feb 2023 the precompiled versions (*$py.class files) are included with a bootstrap.py loader for faster load times (avoids initial compile on launch).
 If the bootstrap fails to load this, then it will just run the script...